 Section 1861(ddd) of the Social Security Act: Additional Preventive Services Authority

 The statutory foundation is Section 1861(ddd) of the Social Security Act, which authorizes CMS to add coverage of additional preventive services based on USPSTF recommendations.
-The Section 1861(ddd) authority enabled CMS to add the IBT for CVD benefit through NCD 210.11.
+CMS used that authority to add the IBT for CVD benefit through NCD 210.11.

 NCD 210.11: Intensive Behavioral Therapy for Cardiovascular Disease

-NCD 210.11 establishes the IBT for CVD benefit under the following core coverage determinations:
+NCD 210.11, effective for claims with dates of service on or after November 8, 2011, establishes the IBT for CVD benefit under the following core coverage determinations:

 42 CFR 410.64: Additional Preventive Services Implementing Regulations